Understanding SAT Scores

 How the SAT Is Scored

-The SAT score is a combination of the section scores, each of which is based on the total questions answered correctly.
-The Reading Test is composed of 52 questions, the Writing and Language Test is composed of 44 questions, and the Math Test is always composed of 58 questions.
+The SAT score combines the section scores based on the total questions answered correctly.
+The Reading Test comprises 52 questions, the Writing and Language Test comprises 44 questions, and the Math Test is always composed of 58 questions.

 The raw scores of each of these tests are then converted into scaled scores that range from 10 to 40.
 The Evidence-Based Reading and Writing score is taken by multiplying the Reading Test and Writing and Language Test by ten and then adding those totals together.
 The Math score is taken by multiplying the Math Test score by 20.